you look up and nothing looks back. you look around, and nobody replies. one theorem answers both.

 regardless of your choice, here's what we know for sure:

-We're on a pale blue dot in an incomprehensibly vast universe.
-We're asking questions that might not have answers.
-And somehow, against all odds, we're here to ask them.
-That's either terrifying or beautiful, depending on the day.
+we are on a pale blue dot in an incomprehensibly vast universe, asking questions that might not have answers. the universe stays quiet for reasons we don't understand.